Looking for some open source Photoshop alternatives? We get it. Photo editors are great for digital marketing.

 Adobe Photoshop is a given in any designer’s wish list—and it comes with a host of features that allow for excellent and professional photo editing—but the biggest obstacle to any designer who wants Photoshop is the price.
 Fortunately, there are a number of open source and free alternatives to Photoshop out there that do much of what Photoshop can do (and sometimes more).
 In this collection, you will find some excellent examples of open source Adobe Photoshop competitors.

 5 open source Photoshop alternatives for designers of all skill levels

 GIMP stands for “GNU image manipulation program”, and it is one of the oldest and most well-known alternatives to Photoshop in existence.
 Although it doesn’t quite have all of them, you’ll find most of the features included in Photoshop somewhere in GIMP.
 GIMP is cross-platform and supported by a large community.

 This editor is great for developing creative marketing ideas and campaigns.

-Krita has been lauded for ease of use and won the Akademy Award for Best Application in 2006.
-Part of the Koffice suite for Linux, Krita is slightly less powerful than both Photoshop and GIMP, but does contain some unique features.
+Krita has been lauded for its ease of use and even won the Akademy Award for Best Application way back in 2006.
+Krita is slightly less powerful than both Photoshop and GIMP, but does contain some unique features.

-Pixia was originally designed in Japanese but English versions now exist for this rich editor.
+Pixia was originally designed in Japanese, but English versions now exist for this rich editor.
 Although the original focus was on anime/manga, it is a very capable editor in general.
-Some of the features are a little counter intuitive, but there are plenty of English tutorials available now if you want to give it a shot.
-The website seems to have changed recently, so be sure to use our link if you don’t want a Japanese error message.
-Pixia works for Windows.
+Some features are a little counterintuitive, but there are plenty of English tutorials available now if you want to give it a shot.